araalinetworks/api/doc/source/gettingstarted.rst

 **Overview:** Installing Araali is simple.
 The first step is to create an account for using `Araali UI <https://console.araalinetworks.com>`_ .
 After that, download the “command-line tool,” araalictl onto your your machine from where you typically use kubectl.
-Authorize araalictl, run the assessment, and see the results on Araali UI.
+Authorize araalictl, start the assessment, install the Software you want to assess, and see the results on the Araali UI.

 Requirements
 *****************